crgee1/Homefullness/README.md

 ## Project Design

 The intent of the project was to utilize javascript to its fullest and to be able to have a working product done in around 4 days.
 Much of that time was dedicated to understanding Canvas and D3.js.

+The main challenge was learning D3.js and binding event listeners on the bar graph on hover to trigger the animations.

+## Future Development

+* Different statisitics besides ethnicity breakdown (mental health, veteren status...)
+* Additional information like potential costs, along the sq ft required